History and Mission

 Poverty's Pets is 501c3 non-profit.

-Kate Sivolella—Founder & Executive Director—was born and raised in Montclaire New Jersey, but has called Phoenix her home for over 20 years.
-Graduating from Fortem University She is a licensed Realtor and Property Manager, in addition to founding Poverty’s Pets.
+Kate was born and raised in Montclair, New Jersey but has called Phoenix her home for over 20 years.
+She graduated from Fordham University and is a licensed Realtor and Property Manager, in addition to founding Poverty’s Pets.

 Her work prior to starting Poverty’s Pets often brought her to underserved communities in downtown Phoenix where she began noticing that many of the dogs in this area were neglected, abused, and greatly in need of care and services.
 Moved by the suffering, Kate was inspired to help and did so in starting Poverty’s Pets.
 Besides Kate’s love of rescuing pets, Kate loves Ice hockey, she’s an avid NY Giants fan, and enjoys listening to music.
 She also loves spending time with her family, which uniquely consists of two sets of twins!